yulinzhu17/yulinzhu17.github.io/README.md

 Currently, I am working on a DeFi project, which is funded by `Hong Kong Cyberport CCMF` and `CUHK PI Centre`,  with several elegant PhD lads at CUHK Dept of Statistics.

 ## Research
-I am interested in statistical reinforcement learning theory and applications in execution trading, market making, and DeFi.
+I am interested in reinforcement learning.

 ## Teaching (TA)
 - [Spring 2025 - Intro to Risk Management (RMSC2001)](intro_rm/intro_rm.md)